 How Much Does It Cost To Buy A FedEx Route?

-This includes (i) evaluating the numbers, (ii) looking over the employee information (pay special attention to turnover rates, length of employment, and other signs of stability), and (ii) examining the age and condition of the vehicles in the fleet.
+For FedEx routes, you will need to pay attention to all of the key factors driving the success of the business, including (i) the numbers (revenue and expenses, etc.), (ii) employees (pay special attention to turnover rates, length of employment, and other signs of stability), and (ii) age and condition of the vehicles in the fleet.

-Route Consultant offers a helpful summary of what the numbers should be based on industry averages.
+I really like this article by Route Consultant, which gives a summary of what the numbers should be based on industry averages.

 How Do I Finance A FedEx Route?